Oluwatomilola/agrosafe/README.md

 # AgroSafe

-A decentralized solution for farmer registration and produce verification using blockchain.
+A decentralised solution for farmer registration and produce verification using blockchain.

 ## Project Structure